Your Face Never Lies: A Review of Michio Kushi's Book

 Simply by checking your face in a mirror, you should be capable to discover heaps regarding the status of your health and execute simple changes in your diet to experience preventative medicine in your life.

 Are the bony ridges above your eyes and the outside edge of your ear red, with the sides of your nose bridge greenish in color?
 This could indicate a spleen problem chiefly if your tonsils are not present, and were removed at a youthful age.

-Your physical structure will absorb more stress every time you ingest sugar, chemicals and pharmaceutical drugs, since the spleen and tonsils are a cleansing organ for your blood.
+Your physical structure will absorb more stress every time you ingest sugar, chemicals and pharmaceutical drugs since the spleen and tonsils are a cleansing organ of your blood.
 With your tonsils removed, your spleen must work harder.
-Nevertheless, by balancing your intake of Yin and Yang foods you can find rest, and reduce your toxic shock from the over consumption of chemicals.
+Nevertheless, by balancing your intake of Yin and Yang foods you can find rest, and reduce your toxic shock from the over-consumption of chemicals.

-A Macrobiotic Diet Will Help to Correct Imbalances in Your Body
+A Macrobiotic Diet Will Help Correct Imbalances in Your Body

 Michio Kushi defines Yin and Yang to classify the state of your organs.
 He defines a balance that's achieved through eating certain nutrients in “macrobiotics.”
 Yin and Yang are opposed, and in symmetry with each other too.
 They produce an inner force of strength or weakness within you.
 Thus, there is a real point in time when Yang becomes Yin, and your appointed death unfortunately arises.